elastic/kibana/ui_framework/README.md

 You can run `npm run uiFramework:dev` to watch your files and automatically run the tests when you make changes.
-Under this command, the tests will run faster than under `uiFramework:coverage` because they'll only test the files you've changed -- the code coverage report won't be re-genereated, however.
+Under this command, the tests will run faster than under `uiFramework:coverage` because they'll only test the files you've changed -- the code coverage report won't be re-generated, however.

 ## Principles